m4tveevm/TimeTableBot569/README.md

 ## v 1.01

 > Updated the code, fixed errors with days of the week.
 Added new features for the bot tester.

+## v 1.01.1

+> Updated code, hot-fix bugs.
+The text schedule has been changed.